mcserep/elteiktdk/README.md

 The minted package is also supported for syntax  highlighting, for details see the [documentation](https://www.overleaf.com/learn/latex/Code_Highlighting_with_minted).
 For its usage the Python interpreter and the `Pygments` package must be installed as a prerequisite, then you should uncomment its loading at the beginning of `elteiktdk_en.tex`.

+## Overleaf

+*Overleaf* is a free, easy to use online, collaborative LaTeX editor; similar like e.g. Google Docs, but for LateX documents.
+You can also find the latest release of this ELTE FI bachelor and master thesis template [on Overleaf](https://www.overleaf.com/latex/templates/tdk-thesis-template-elte-fi/mxnndxkmdmkd).

 ## Required packages (without completeness)